tzfile(5) — Linux manual page

 designed for.
 When complete compatibility was not achieved, an

-attempt was made to limit glitches to rarely used timestamps, and
+attempt was made to limit glitches to rarely used timestamps and

-This section attempts to document these compatibility issues and
+section attempts to document these compatibility issues and

 workarounds, as well as to document other common bugs in readers.